-Three months ended March 31,
+ee months ended arch 31.

-2011 2010
+2012

-Gulf Coast terminals \$ - \$ -
+Gulf Coast terminals \$ - - \$ -

-Midwest terminals and pipeline system 380 433
+Midwest terminals and pipeline system 45 52 380

-Brownsville terminals 580 741
+Brownsville terminals 1,0 75 580

-River terminals
+River terminals -

 Southeast terminals

-Pipeline transportation fees \$ 960 \$ 1,174
+Pipeline transportation fees \$ 1,52 27 \$ 960

-Included in pipeline transportation fees for the three months ended March 31, 2011 and 2010 are fees charged to Morgan Stanley Capital Group of approximately \$0.4 million and \$0.4 million, respectively, and TransMontaigne Inc. of approximately \$0.6 million and \$0.7 million, respectively.
+Included in pipeline transportation fees for the three months ended March 31, 2012 and 2011 are fees charged to Morgan Stanley Capital Group of approximately \$0.4 million and \$0.4 million, respectively, and TransMontaigne Inc. of approximately \$1.1 million and \$0.6 million, respectively.

 Management Fees and Reimbursed Costs.
 We manage and operate for a major oil company certain tank capacity at our Port Everglades (South) terminal and receive reimbursement of their proportionate share of operating and maintenance costs.
 We manage and operate for an affiliate of Mexico's state-owned petroleum company a bi-directional products pipeline connected to our Brownsville, Texas terminal facility and receive a management fee and reimbursement of costs.
-Prior to April 27, 2010, we also managed and operated for another major oil company two terminals that are adjacent to our Collins and Bainbridge terminals and received a reimbursement of their proportionate share of operating and maintenance costs.
-On April 27, 2010, we purchased these terminals.
+Effective as of April 1, 2011, upon the formation of Frontera, we began providing operations and maintenance services to Frontera for a management fee based on our costs incurred.
 The management fees and reimbursed costs by business segments were as follows (in thousands):